CelestialCartographers/Loenn/README.md

 **So, I made a map.
 What now?
 How do I load it?**

 While you can load maps without, it is _highly_ recommended to install [Everest](https://github.com/EverestAPI/Everest).
 Once Everest is installed, place your map binary in `Mods/<yourmodname>/Maps` in your Celeste installation directory.
 It should now be accessible from inside the game.
+Refer to the [Mod Structure guide](https://github.com/EverestAPI/Resources/wiki/Mod-Structure) for details.

+**I am a mod developer.
+Why does my mod not show up in Lönn?**

+Mod developers will have to add compatible Lönn plugins to their mods.
+Refer to [the Lönn wiki](https://github.com/CelestialCartographers/Loenn/wiki) for details.

 **Something is broken!**